ABSTRAC7ION/ABSTRAC7ION/README.md

 ### Hi, I’m Ibrahim Shady AKA @ABSTRAC7ION</h1>
 - 👀 I’m interested in webdevelopment
 - 🌱 I’m currently learning everything
-- 💞️ I’m looking to collaborate with ohter developers
+- 💞️ I’m looking to collaborate with other developers
 - 2022 Goals: contribute more to open Source projects

 ### Connect with me: